lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 2) Revise and polish your summaries.
 Keep in mind you are writing these summaries for a general audience, and that the people voting may not have all the information on the project you do.
 Keep summaries concise and relevant, two paragraphs or less.

 3) Contact a moderator (preferably the same one from earlier) and give them your revised summaries.
 They will set up a poll for other users to vote on their favorite idea.
-This poll will open [WHEN?] and will close after [HOW LONG? my vote is one day].
+This poll will close after [HOW LONG? my vote is one day].

 *Again, if the poll is about to end and there is a tie, a moderator will cast a vote to break it.*